Wallapper-3.jpg

 • Cost.
 If you do not use a notebook, then cost is quite huge even for a simple notebook solution.
 Strong, fast, long and durable cable are not a cheep option also.

-• You can’t really walk with it and move furniture around or decorat.
+• You can’t really walk with it and move furniture around or decorate.
 Not a practical solution.

 • Cost of tripod fixing solution is pretty expensive as well.